Dog Breeding Licence

 Before being granted a licence the applicant must be able to demonstrate to our Licensing Inspector:

-- that the dogs will at all times be kept in accommodation that is suitable in respect of construction, size of quarters, number of occupants, exercising facilities, temperature, lighting, ventilation and cleanliness.
+- that dogs will at all times be kept in accommodation that is suitable.
+This is in respect of construction, size of quarters, number of occupants, exercising facilities, temperature, lighting, ventilation and cleanliness.

 - that the dogs will be adequately supplied with suitable food, drink and bedding material.
 They will be adequately exercised, and (so far as is necessary) visited at suitable intervals.

-- that all reasonable precautions will be taken to prevent and control the spread amongst the dogs of infectious or contagious diseases, including the provision of isolation facilities.
+- that all reasonable precautions will be taken to prevent and control the spread amongst the dogs of infectious or contagious diseases.
+This includes the provision of isolation facilities.

-- that appropriate steps will be taken for the protection of the dogs in case of fire or other emergency, including the provision of suitable and sufficient fire fighting equipment.
+- that appropriate steps will be taken for the protection of the dogs in case of fire or other emergency.
+This includes the provision of suitable and sufficient fire fighting equipment.

-- that all appropriate steps will be taken to ensure that the dogs will be provided with suitable food drink and bedding material.
+- that all appropriate steps will be taken to ensure the dogs are provided with suitable food, drink and bedding material.
 They will be adequately exercised when being transported to or from the breeding establishment.

 Where a licence is granted, that licence and any subsequent licence will expire on the 31st December of the year to which the licence relates.
 It must be renewed before that date if the premises are to continue as a dog breeding establishment.

 - A licence may be refused or withheld on other grounds if those grounds are such that conditions are not suitable for the breeding of dogs.